nicolabio/sw-assignment-py/README.md

 There are two types of printers: StdoutPrinter and JsonPrinter.
 The environment variable `SW_ASSIGNMENT_MODE` is to set the printer type.

+The Python application uses Poetry for dependency management.

 This project sets up a Python application with MinIO using Docker Compose.
-The Python application uses Poetry for dependency management.
+The files in `minio_data` are mounted to the MinIO container.
+See the `docker-compose.yml`.

 ## Prerequisites